 Yesterday, I found out that that tooth still had a cavity and the root has a lesion.
 I can either go through a new root canal, a new build-up, and a new crown OR I can have the tooth pulled.
 The latter is cheaper, so I may have to go with that.
 Either way, I have to have an endodontist consult.

 My teeth also point in an odd way because they try to meet properly.
 The top ones point forward, though this isn’t visible when you look at them.
 The bottom ones point backward, which is very visible.
 The student thought that braces alone might fix the issue, but the orthodontists and oral surgeons who I’ve seen before have been pretty clear that jaw surgery will be required.
 My maxilla will have to be broken around the mid-line and rotated down, while my mandible will have to be shortened and pushed back.
 I also have an openbite, which will be fixed at the same time.
 The consensus has been, in the past, that it will be about 18 months after the first set of braces before I’ll get the surgery, then a new set will be put on and about 6-12 months later they will be taken off.
 They’ll be top and bottom braces because both jaws have to be worked on.
 I tried to tell the student some of this, but she said that things may have changed and surgery might not be necessary.
 I figure that if it is serious enough that braces are no longer truly optional, that the need for surgery is probably still there.
-So, I’ll have an orthodontist consult there and I may be able to get them a lot cheaper at their braces clinic.
+So, I’ll have an consultation with Smile951 orthodontist in Temecula and I may be able to get them a lot cheaper at their braces clinic.

 She wants me to get a new night guard, because sometimes, when I grind my teeth, my jaw hurts really bad.
 It has more to do with going to bed angry or in pain.
 I have to make sure to take Flexeril to relax my jaw enough so that I don’t grind them.
 I think she was so insistent on it because my jaw kept dislocating when she would have me open it.
 That seemed to weird her out a little.